Call now for addiction support(877) 648-4288

 Adderall is a very commonly prescribed medication for Attention-Deficit/Hyperactivity Disorder (ADHD).
 It is also commonly abused by college students who are seeking to increase mental focus and productivity.
 However, Adderall is highly addictive and can create major health problems.
 The chemical similarity between Adderall and Meth leads some Adderall addicts to turn to that drug if they are unable to maintain their supply.

-Anabolic steroids consist of a number of synthetic compounds that are similar to the hormone testosterone.
-Anabolic steroids are usually taken as a workout supplement to increase muscle mass and athletic performance.
-Repeated steroid use can lead to addiction and serious medical and mental issues, most famously the hyper-aggression known as “roid rage.”
+Anabolic Steroids consist of a number of compounds that are similar to the hormone testosterone.
+Anabolic Steroids are usually taken as a workout supplement to increase muscle mass and athletic performance.
+Repeated Steroid use can lead to addiction and serious medical and mental issues, most famously the hyper-aggression known as “roid rage.”
 Steroids injected with a needle put users at risk of serious diseases such as HIV/AIDS.

-Dexedrine is very similarly chemically to Meth, and it is similarly addictive.
+Dexedrine is chemically similar to Meth, and it is similarly addictive.
 Dexedrine is used to treat ADHD and narcolepsy, although it is not as popular for those purposes as other medications.
 The drug is a Central Nervous System (CNS) Stimulant, and any treatment course that includes Dexedrine should also include psychosocial support.
 Cessation of use can result in withdrawal symptoms; prolonged use can result in addiction.

 Ritalin is one of the most well-known and commonly prescribed medications for the treatment of ADHD.
 The drug is best known for causing alertness and concentration, but it also comes with a high potential for abuse.
 The drug is less commonly abused than Adderall, but it has the same addictive potential.
 Individuals who are addicted to Ritalin often turn to Meth if they cannot obtain their drug of choice.
 One of the biggest dangers associated with Ritalin is that the drug interacts with some other drugs and certain mental health issues separate from ADHD, creating potentially dangerous side effects.